Andrea/andrea.github.io/_posts/2014-11-23-Codemesh-Notes.markdown

  * Languages
  * Ecosystem
- * Comunities
+ * Communities

-Tools model the way we think, it might be worth trying out something totally different just to see what though process it bring us.
+Tools model the way we think, and so it might be worth trying out something totally different just to see what though process it bring us.

 ## Alex Champandard

 Talked about AI on the GPU.
 Great talk and presentation.
-Not only content but style (impecable)
+Not only content but style (impeccable)

 * OpenCL and what we can do
 * can do A*
-* seaparate GPU for processing and rendering
+* Separate GPU for processing and rendering
 * Sycl
 * A lot of cool ideas perhaps not ready for production yet.

 ## Ramsey and Tims

-This is the second time i see this presentation however, it was totally different than the last time I saw it
+This is the second time I see this presentation however, it was totally different than the last time I saw it

-* Simplify game development by using a more terse language (I can relate :) )
+* Simplify game development by using a more terse language (I can relate 😄 )
 * [Arcadia](https://github.com/arcadia-unity/Arcadia), using CLR implementation of Clojure on top of Unity.
 * REPL as a way to game design
 * extra bonus points because they showed a game with cats!